Delemangi/echo-discord-bot/README.md

 Echo Discord Bot is a Discord bot that provides FAQ functionality.
 It's powered by [discord.js](https://github.com/discordjs/discord.js) v14 and Strapi v4.

-It's recommended to run this application in a DOcker environment if you wish to retain your sanity.
+It's recommended to run this application in a Docker environment if you wish to retain your sanity.

 ## Installation